 The country hosting the Presidency of the Council of the European Union is responsible for chairing the JHA Council and working groups.
 The Presidency is currently held by Luxembourg.

-High Level Working Groups serviced by the Department of Justice and Equality
+High Level Working Groups serviced by the Department of Justice

 - Standing Committee on Internal Security (COSI)